 Cincinnati Open: Elena Rybakina upsets Aryna Sabalenka to set up semi-final meeting with Iga Swiatek

-Elena Rybakina beat Aryna Sabalenka in straight sets to reach the Cincinnati Open semi-finals; Rybakina will face Iga Swiatek in the last four; watch the Cincinnati Open until the finals on Monday, before the US Open begins on August 24 - live on Sky Sports
+Elena Rybakina beat Aryna Sabalenka in straight sets to set up Cincinnati semi-final against Iga Swiatek; Carlos Alcaraz beats Andrey Rublev to reach last four; watch the Cincinnati Open until the finals on Monday, before the US Open begins on August 24, live on Sky Sports

 Elena Rybakina stunned defending champion Aryna Sabalenka at the Cincinnati Open to set up a semi-final meeting with Iga Swiatek.